dfsp-spirit/brainnet/README.md

 ## References

 The functions in these package use data from the [ABIDE I](https://fcon_1000.projects.nitrc.org/indi/abide/) and [IXI](https://brain-development.org/ixi-dataset/) datasets.
-Make sure to cite the relevant publications for the data sets in your report.
+Make sure to cite the relevant publications for the data sets you use in your report.